 In addition to his orchestral work and teaching, he has long been active in chamber music as well and has performed with the Dover, Guarneri, Orion and Tokyo String quartets, violinists Itzhak Perlman and Alexander Schneider, and pianists Andre Watts, Emanuel Ax and Jean Yves Thibaudet, among many other outstanding musicians.

 In recent years he has served as guest Principal Oboe of the Chicago Symphony with Riccardo Muti and the Los Angeles Philharmonic with Michael Tilson Thomas.
 In 2018 he received a citation from the Musical Fund Society of Philadelphia in acknowledgement of his longstanding contributions to Philadelphia’s musical life.

 Mr. Woodhams is a graduate of the Curtis Institute where he studied with John deLancie, his distinguished predecessor in the Philadelphia Orchestra, and began his career in the Saint Louis Symphony Orchestra under Walter Susskind.

-Richard has two grown sons, Louis Woodhams and Eric Woodhams, who live in St. Louis and Detroit respectively, and is married to Kiyoko Takeuti, Pianist and Celesta player with the Philadelphia Orchestra.
-When he is not busying himself with some aspect of his art and profession he enjoys reading about culture and politics, hiking, gastronomy, and listening to vintage jazz.
+He has two grown sons, Louis Woodhams and Eric Woodhams who live in St. Louis and Detroit respectively, and is married to Kiyoko Takeuti, pianist and celesta player with the Philadelphia Orchestra.
+He enjoys reading about culture and politics, playing in and going to concerts of many forms of classical music, and listening to vintage jazz and swing music.